Meet the President

 Throughout his career spanning over 35 years, Dr. Hamdullahpur has been an active researcher in thermo-fluids and energy engineering, a passionate teacher and an academic administrator.
 He has authored hundreds of scientific and academic publications and supervised over 50 graduate students.
 He was named a Fellow of the Canadian Academy of Engineering in June, 2014.

-President Hamdullahpur’s central motivation is ensuring that the impact of University education, research and scholarship on our broader society is maximized through constant reform and innovation in the higher education sector.
-He has been a strong advocate and leader for the value of basic research and its influence on education, economy and prosperity.
+President Hamdullahpur’s central motivation is ensuring that the impact of university education, research and scholarship on our broader society is maximized through constant reform and innovation in the higher education sector.
+He is a leading advocate for the value of basic research and its relevance to educational excellence and economic prosperity.

-His current focus at the University of Waterloo is expanding its lead in innovation, co-operative education, research and entrepreneurship.
-For the last 23 consecutive years, the last four under Feridun’s leadership, the University of Waterloo has been ranked Canada’s Most Innovative University.
+His current focus at the University of Waterloo is expanding its lead in innovation, building on Waterloo’s long-standing and emerging strengths in co-operative education, research, entrepreneurship, and equity.
+For the last nearly three decades, Waterloo has dominated Canadian university innovation rankings.
+Its goal is to be recognized as one of the top innovation universities in the world.
 In 2014, Waterloo was named Best Overall University in Canada.

-In acknowledgement of President Hamdullahpur’s leadership in education and innovation, he was presented with the Queen Elizabeth II Diamond Jubilee Medal in January, 2013.
+In acknowledgement of President Hamdullahpur’s leadership in education and innovation, he was awarded the Queen Elizabeth II Diamond Jubilee Medal in January, 2013.